Youngblood (1986 film): Release

 Youngblood was released in the United States on January 30, 1986.
 In the Philippines, the film was released as Fight for Love six years later, on July 15, 1992.

 Critical response

 The film gained a mediocre reception, with critics finding the plot derivative.

 It became a popular VHS video rental and cable TV showing.

+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

+Remake

+On September 7, 2022, it was announced that Aircraft Pictures and Dolphin Entertainment would produce Charles Officer's remake of Youngblood with Photon Films handling distribution, and filming set to start in Canada in 2023.
+Pre-production was paused in 2023 when Officer had passed.
+Production began early 2025 with director Hubert Davis taking over as director as they began filming an on-ice scene at the Sadlon Arena in Barrie, Ontario during the intermission of a Barrie Colts OHL game.
+The cast includes Ashton James, Blair Underwood, Shawn Doyle and Henri Picard.

+Youngblood premiered at the 2025 Toronto International Film Festival.